 Who is eligible to receive a Form 1098-T?

-Students who are U.S. citizens or permanent residents and have incurred qualified tuition or related expenses during the calendar year will receive a Form 1098-T.
+Students who are U.S. citizens or permanent residents and have made payments toward qualified tuition or related expenses during the calendar year will receive a Form 1098-T.

-Note: Gordon must have a valid U.S. social security number on record in order to submit a valid 1098-T to the IRS.
-Students with an assigned 9-digit University I.D. must complete IRS Form W-9S (found at www.irs.gov) and either mail or hand deliver the completed W-9S to Student Financial Services.
-The IRS will not be able to validate your eligibility for the tax credit without a valid Social Security number.
+Note: Gordon must have a valid U.S. tax identification number on record in order to submit a valid 1098-T to the IRS.
+Students with an assigned 9-digit University I.D. must complete a W-9S form and either mail or hand-deliver the completed W-9S to Student Financial Services.
+The IRS will not be able to validate your eligibility for the tax credit without a valid tax identification number.

 Colleges and universities are not required to provide a 1098-T to the following students unless the student requests a copy: students who take courses for which no academic credit is offered; students who are nonresident aliens (not US citizens or permanent residents); students whose qualified tuition and related expenses are waived or paid entirely with scholarships; or students who participated in an international study or education abroad program (depending on the type of program in which you participated, a 1098-T may have been issued to you by the program you studied at, not by Gordon).

-The Social Security Number (SSN) on my form is missing or incorrect.
+The Tax Identification Number (TIN) on my form is missing or incorrect.
 How do I change that?

+A Tax Identification Number (TIN) can either be a Social Security Number or an Individual Taxpayer Identification Number.
 The student’s information that is presented on the 1098-T form is the information that the student has provided to the University.
-If the SSN is missing, or it has not been provided by the student, then Gordon assigns a random identification number.
-To update your social security number, you need to complete a W-9S form (www.irs.gov) and return it to the Student Financial Services Office.
+If the TIN is missing, or it has not been provided by the student, then Gordon assigns a random identification number.
+To update your tax identification number, you need to complete a W-9S form and return it to the Student Financial Services Office:

-Please note: failure to provide a correct SSN could result in a $100 penalty imposed by the IRS.
+Please note: failure to provide a correct TIN could result in a $100 penalty imposed by the IRS.

 What are qualified education expenses?